-Cosmetology students transferring from a non-Paul Mitchell School: A maximum of 250 hours will be accepted.
-To determine how many transfer hours the school accepts is based on passing a practical and written test and what is allowed by state board.
-All non-Paul Mitchell cosmetology transfer students must complete a minimum of 750 hours.
+Esthetician students transferring from a non-Paul Mitchell School.
+A maximum of 250 hours will be accepted.
+The determination of how many transfer hours the school accepts is based on a written test, and state board rules.
+All Esthetician transfer students must complete a minimum of 500 hours to graduate from the school.
+1. Pass a written exam with a minimum of 75% grade.